whispir/whispir-java/docs/ResponseRulesApi.md

 <a name="getResponseRulesById"></a>
 # **getResponseRulesById**
-> getResponseRulesById(workspaceId, xApiKey, accept, responseRuleId)
+> ResponseRule getResponseRulesById(workspaceId, xApiKey, accept, responseRuleId)

 Retrieve a response rule